 Myth 3: It’s Smart to Make Minimum Payments

 While it’s true the minimum payment on your loan or credit card is better than no payment, this isn’t the most effective way to pay off your debt.
 In reality, the best thing to do is to pay off your balance in its entirety every month.

 Of course, this isn’t always possible if you’re paying off a high balance but you should still make more than the minimum payment if you can.
 The longer it takes to pay your entire balance, the more you’ll end up paying in interest and fees.

 Let’s look at an example.
 If you have a $5,000 credit card balance and you pay $100 a month (only 2% of the balance), it will take over 24 years to pay the entire balance with an annual interest rate of 15%.
 You’ll also be paying over $7,000 in interest by the time that payment period is over.
 Talk about a reality check!

 The only way to save on interest is to aggressively pay your balance down as much as possible each month.
 Working with a debt expert can help you identify a debt payoff arrangement so you can get that balance down as quickly as possible.

 It’s vital that you have a plan for paying off your debt and that you also understand how the entire process works to prevent any misconceptions about debt.
 These misconceptions above are incredibly common but that doesn’t mean you have to fall for them.
 If you want to pay off your debt effectively, you need to know the right steps to take.

 You don’t have to tackle your debt alone.
-The experts at Debt Busters have helped Australians achieve their financial goals for over a decade.
+The experts at Debt Busters have helped Australians achieve their financial goals for over 15 years.
 Talk to our debt experts today on 1300 368 322 to create a debt payment plan that’s right for you.